 Here is the actual size.

 Notice that it’s quite small.
-It’s not easy to design infographics for social media for such a small space, so it’s important to limit the content you include on the image.
+It’s not easy to design infographics for social media or even Twitter graphics for such a small space, so it’s important to limit the content you include on the image.
 I recommend creating your design on a canvas that is 880px by 440px.
 By doubling the size you have a wider surface area to work with, and the image will still resize perfectly to fit on social media.

 Facebook’s image dimensions for articles and blog posts is 1200px by 620px.